brianscherner/fly-fishing-journal/research-and-planning-log.md

 * 3:30pm - 4:00pm: Read article about creating a multi-step form.

+#### Thursday, 5/16/24

+* 9:00am - 12:00pm: Read article about multi-step form creation, and worked on implementing it into my reusable form.

 <!-- NOTES:

 Conditionally render trips by having a toggle feature.